 Stock-Based Compensation.
-As of June 30, 2018, no stock-based compensation was outstanding.
 We account for the cost of employee services received in exchange for the award of equity instruments based on the fair value of the award, determined on the date of grant.
 Significant assumptions utilized in determining the fair value of our stock options include the volatility rate, estimated term of the options, risk-free interest rate and forfeiture rate.
 The term of the options will be based on the contractual term of the options as determined by the Board of Directors pursuant to our equity incentive plan.
 The expense is to be recognized over the period during which an employee is required to provide services in exchange for the award.
 We estimate forfeitures at the time of grant and make revisions, if necessary, at each reporting period if actual forfeitures differ from those estimates.
-We have not estimated future unvested forfeitures since there were no option grants outstanding at June 30, 2018 or December 31, 2017.